UCR-Robotics/ee144/docs/lab4.rst

     touch test_forward_kinematics.py
     gedit test_forward_kinematics.py

-- Please copy and paste the following code, then save and close it.
+- Please copy and paste the following code.
+  You can change the ``test_case`` variable to other values for testing.

   .. literalinclude:: ../scripts/test_forward_kinematics.py
     :language: python

-- You can change the ``test_case`` variable to other values to test your function.

 Specification
 -------------

 The dimension of the ReactorX 150 manipulator is the following.
-We will take joint4 as the end effector point (instead of the actual gripper).
+We will take ``joint4`` as the end effector point (instead of the actual gripper).

 .. image:: pics/rx150.png